 Once the required period of time for separation has elapsed after the separation agreement was made, the parties can apply with the court for an uncontested divorce.
 If the court determines that the period of separation was sufficient and that reconciliation of the parties is not possible, the court will grant the divorce.

-While Virginia does not require that separation agreements be in writing, it is wise to capture the agreed-upon terms in a written document signed by both parties so that there are no later disputes about what was agreed upon initially.
+While NoVa does not require that separation agreements be in writing, it is wise to capture the agreed-upon terms in a written document signed by both parties so that there are no later disputes about what was agreed upon initially.

 Get Help from a Lawyer